Hong Kong

 Forum posts are snapshots, not universal rules.

-Hong Kong Census and Statistics Department.
-(2024).
-Population by ethnicity. https://www.censtatd.gov.hk
+- Hong Kong Census and Statistics Department.
+(2025).
+Population and demographic estimates. https://www.censtatd.gov.hk/